 Keeping things nice and clean is an important part of good home maintenance.
-If you’re an enthusiastic antique collector or you’ve recently received an inherited piece of furniture from your parents or grandparents, it’s important to know how to clean a variety of surfaces and materials properly.
+Whether you’re an enthusiastic antique collector who’s just picked up a piece from one of our Brass Armadillo Antique Mall locations or you’ve recently received an inherited piece of furniture from your parents or grandparents, it’s important to know how to clean antique furniture and their varieties of surfaces and materials properly.
 When you know how to clean metal, wood, and stone the right way, you can restore antique furniture and other items back to their full glory.
-Read on to learn how to clean virtually any surface in your home without causing damage so that you can enjoy your beautiful antiques and special furniture for years to come.
+Read on to learn how to clean old furniture and virtually any surface in your home without causing damage so that you can enjoy your beautiful antiques and special furniture for years to come.

 Identify Your Antique Furniture

-In order to keep your antique items clean, you’ll need to start by figuring out exactly what you have.
+In order to know how to clean antique furniture and other precious items, you’ll need to start by figuring out exactly what you have.
 Examine the item closely to determine what type of metal, wood, or stone it’s made of.
 This also applies to antique fabrics and area rugs.
 Whether it’s silk, wool, or some other material, knowing what you’re working with will make it easier to clean the correct way, since not all materials are cleaned in the same manner.

 To start, identify antique items in your home and determine what they’re made of.
 Do some online research to find the era, maker, and material of each piece.
 Catalog each piece, its materials, and how to clean it for future reference.
 Many homeowners have items around the house that are valuable antiques, and they may not even know it!

 - In the kitchen, look for vintage silverware, dishes, crystal, and china sets.

 - In the bedroom, examine old chairs, dressers, bed stands, and mirrors.